kalvin807/Tropical-Cyclone-Classifier/README.md

 ## Installation Guide

 > Please use Python 3.7 Conda
-> Linux is highly recommended, Untested in other platform
+> Linux is highly recommended and tested, All code are not tested in other platform

 Optional.
 Create a conda virtual env